College Factual by our College Data Analytics Team

 Randolph Community College Majors

-During the most recent year for which we have data, students from 21 majors graduated from Randolph Community College.
-Of these students, 2,066 received undergraduate degrees and 2,066 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 16 majors graduated from Randolph Community College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Randolph Community College along with which ones have the highest average starting salaries.

-In 2022-2023, 2,165 students took at least one online class at Randolph Community College.
-This is an increase from the 2,143 students who took online classes the previous year.
+2,742 students took at least one online class at Randolph Community College.

 Learn more about online learning at Randolph Community College.